-- If you've changed the type of licence to a cheaper one you may be due a partial refund.
+- If you've changed the type of licence to a cheaper one, such as a black and white licence, you may be due a partial refund.

 You can apply online for a refund up to two years after the expiry date of your licence.
 You may have to print the refund form and supply evidence.
 There's full information on the TV Licensing website, with details on how to cancel and the online refund form.

-Depending on your circumstances, it may be possible to get a discount on your TV licence.
+Depending on your circumstances, it may be possible to get a discount on your licence.